CybercentreCanada/assemblyline4_docs/docs/developer_manual/services/advanced/result_section.md

     # A heuristic can fire more then once without being associated to a signature
     url_heuristic = Heuristic(4, frequency=len(urls))

-    url_sub_section = ResultSection('Example of a url sub-section with multiple links', body=json.dumps(urls), body_format=BODY_FORMAT.URL,
+    url_sub_section = ResultSection('Example of a URL sub-section with multiple links', body=json.dumps(urls), body_format=BODY_FORMAT.URL,
                                     heuristic=url_heuristic, classification=cl_engine.RESTRICTED)
     url_sub_section.add_tag("network.static.domain", host1)
     url_sub_section.add_tag("network.dynamic.domain", host2)

-    # Since url_sub_section is a sub-section of url_section
+    # Since url_sub_section is a subsection of url_section
-    # we will add it as a sub-section of url_section not to the main result itself
+    # we will add it as a subsection of url_section, not to the main result itself
     url_section.add_subsection(url_sub_section)

     result.add_section(url_section)